-Grand Hotel, Driving Miss Daisy, and Argo.
+Grand Hotel, Driving Miss Daisy, Argo and Green Book.

 as the first Best Picture recipient (although